teivah/broadcast/README.md

 ### Why not Channels?

-Sending a message to a channel is received by a single goroutine.
+The standard way to handle notifications is via a `chan struct{}`.
+However, sending a message to a channel is received by a single goroutine.

 The only operation that is broadcasted to multiple goroutines is a channel closure.

-However, if the channel is closed, there's no way to send a message again.
+Yet, if the channel is closed, there's no way to send a message again.

 ❌ Repeated notifications to multiple goroutines
 ✅ Guaranteed delivery

 ### Why not sync.Cond?

 `sync.Cond` is the standard solution based on condition variables to set up containers of goroutines waiting for a specific condition.

 There's one caveat to keep in mind, though: the `Broadcast()` method doesn't guarantee that a goroutine will receive the notification.
 Indeed, the notification will be lost if the listener goroutine isn't waiting on the `Wait()` method.

 ✅ Repeated notifications to multiple goroutines
 ❌ Guaranteed delivery